-As this is a new and somewhat unusual area of law, you may encounter confusion or pushback from judges (How can we appoint a guardian of minor to an 18-year-old?
+As this is a somewhat new area of law, you may encounter confusion or pushback from judges (How can we appoint a guardian of minor to an 18-year-old?
 Why would this person need a guardian?
 Why is a parent seeking guardianship?)